RawanAlzowaid/TeamProject-3308/README.md

 *[optional] you can add priority (Critical, High, Med, Low, Nice-to-have), you can add topic/area (e.g., Login, Profile, DB, etc.), you can add user type (e.g., Admin, end user, potential customer,…)

+-As a student, I want to be able to exchange equal-quality things so that I can save money.

 # Methodology: Waterfall, iterfall, Agile, mash-up